Pneumoconiosis Compensation Fund Board

 D. Assessment of Application

-Funding applications will be assessed based on its benefits and impacts and whether it demonstrates the ability to achieve the objectives of the Fund and examined by the Board of PCFB, any committee(s) and/or subcommittee(s) as may be assigned by the Board from time to time for and on behalf of PCFB.
-PCFB may invite third party expert reviewer(s) to give independent professional advice on the project.
-Under such circumstances, the information submitted to PCFB, including the applicant’s personal information, will be disclosed to the designated third party.
+Funding applications will be assessed based on the benefits and impacts of projects and whether they demonstrate the ability to achieve the objectives of the Fund.
+The projects are examined by the Board of PCFB, and/or committee(s) and/or subcommittee(s) may be assigned by the Board from time to time for and on behalf of PCFB.
+PCFB may invite third-party expert reviewer(s) to give independent professional advice on the project.
+Under such circumstances, the information submitted to PCFB, including the applicant’s personal information, will be disclosed to the designated party.

-The applicant’s background, expertise and experience in related research may also form part of the assessment criteria for PCFB to determine whether to approve the particular application.
-PCFB may make inquiries to applicants, invite the applicants to supply further information or documentary evidence in support or attend interviews during the assessment process.
+The applicant’s background, expertise and experience in relevant research field may also form part of the assessment criteria for PCFB to determine whether to approve the application.
+PCFB may make inquiries to applicants, invite the applicants to provide further information or documentary evidence or attend interviews during the assessment process.

-Applicants shall refer to relevant practical guidelines published by the Independent Commission Against Corruption (including but not limited to Strengthening Integrity and Accountability - Government Funding Schemes Grantee's Guidebook and Public-Private Partnership Programmes for Healthcare Services - Corruption Prevention Guide for Service Providers), properly and lawfully utilize the Fund so as to achieve the objectives of the projects
+Applicants shall refer to the relevant practical guidelines published by the Independent Commission Against Corruption (including but not limited to Strengthening Integrity and Accountability - Government Funding Schemes Grantee's Guidebook and Public-Private Partnership Programmes for Healthcare Services - Corruption Prevention Guide for Service Providers) to properly and lawfully apply and utilize the Fund to achieve the objectives of the projects.

-The abovementioned criteria are not exhaustive and that the Board of PCFB, any committee(s) and/or subcommittee(s) may take into consideration other factors when assessing the funding applications.
-Applicants will normally be informed within three months from the date of the end of the submission period the decision of the Board or progress of vetting.
+The abovementioned criteria are not exhaustive and the Board of PCFB, any committee(s) and/or subcommittee(s) may take into consideration other factors when assessing the funding applications.
+Applicants will normally be informed within twelve months from the date of the end of the submission period of the final or preliminary result.

-Successful applicants (the grantees) would be notified by letter and would be required to enter into an agreement with PCFB in such form and on such terms as PCFB shall specify (the “Agreement”).
+Successful applicants (the grantees) would be notified by letter and the grantee together with the serving institution would be required to enter into an agreement with PCFB in such form and on such terms as PCFB shall specify (the “Agreement”).

 E. Funding Arrangements for Successful Applications